Gus Bradley

-Paul Casey "Gus" Bradley (born July 5, 1966) is an American football coach who is the assistant head coach for the San Francisco 49ers of the National Football League (NFL).
+Paul Casey "Gus" Bradley (born July 5, 1966) is an American professional football coach who is the defensive coordinator for the Tennessee Titans of the National Football League (NFL).
 He came to prominence as the defensive coordinator for the Seattle Seahawks from 2009 to 2012, where he was the original playcaller of the team's Legion of Boom secondary.
 Bradley later served as the head coach of the Jacksonville Jaguars from 2013 to 2016.
-After his Jaguars tenure, Bradley returned to assistant coaching and joined the 49ers in 2025.
+After his Jaguars tenure, Bradley was the defensive coordinator for the Los Angeles Chargers, Las Vegas Raiders, and Indianapolis Colts and the assistant head coach for the San Francisco 49ers.
+He joined the Titans in 2026.

 Early life

-Bradley was the youngest child of six and grew up in Zumbrota, Minnesota, where he played football, basketball and baseball at Zumbrota High School.
+Paul Casey Bradley was born on July 5, 1966, in Zumbrota, Minnesota.
+He was the youngest of six children and played football, basketball, and baseball at Zumbrota High School.

 College career

 Bradley played college football at North Dakota State University from 1984 to 1988, where he was a free safety and punter.
-Bradley helped the Bison win the NCAA Division II Football Championship in 1984, 1987, and 1988, or three of the four years he played.
-He also was a four-time academic all-North Central Conference selection.
+Bradley helped the Bison win the NCAA Division II Football Championship in 1984, 1987, and 1988.
+He was also a four-time academic all-North Central Conference selection.

 Bradley earned bachelor's degrees in business administration (1989) and physical education (1990) from North Dakota State as well as a master's degree in athletic administration from NDSU in 1992.

 Coaching career

 Early coaching career

-Bradley joined the North Dakota State Bison as a graduate asst. coach in 1990 and was there until 1991.
-He was the defensive coordinator/linebackers coach at Fort Lewis College from 1992 to 1995 and spent four months as the team's head coach from December 1995 to March 1996.
-From 1996 to 2005 Bradley returned to North Dakota State and coached in many positions including defensive coordinator, linebackers coach, and assistant head coach to Bob Babich and Craig Bohl.
+Bradley joined the North Dakota State Bison as a graduate assistant coach in 1990 and was there until 1991.
+He was the defensive coordinator/linebackers coach at Fort Lewis College from 1992 to 1995 and was their head coach from December 1995 to March 1996.

+From 1996 to 2005, Bradley returned to North Dakota State and coached in many positions including defensive coordinator, linebackers coach, and assistant head coach to Bob Babich and Craig Bohl.
 Under Bradley's guidance, North Dakota State's defense led the Great West Football Conference in scoring defense (13.7 ppg), pass defense (150.3 ypg), total defense (272.4 ypg) and turnover margin (+1.00) in 2005.

 Tampa Bay Buccaneers

 In 2006, Bradley joined the Tampa Bay Buccaneers as their defensive quality control coach, working closely with defensive coordinator Monte Kiffin in the organization and implementation of the defensive game plan.

-In 2007 Bradley was promoted to linebackers coach after previous linebackers coach Joe Barry left to become defensive coordinator for the Detroit Lions.
-Under Bradley's guidance, linebacker Barrett Ruud went on to earn NFC Defensive Player of the Month in September after leading the Buccaneers defense with 51 tackles and adding one interception, three forced fumbles, two fumble recoveries and two passes defensed.
+In 2007, Bradley was promoted to linebackers coach after previous linebackers coach Joe Barry left to become defensive coordinator for the Detroit Lions.
+Under Bradley's guidance, linebacker Barrett Ruud went on to earn NFC Defensive Player of the Month in September after leading the Buccaneers defense with 51 tackles, an interception, three forced fumbles, two fumble recoveries, and two pass deflections.